 211 N 13th Street, Philadelphia, PA 19107

-Bringing traditional Philadelphia homes up to 2017, Metcalfe has worked on a variety of residencies near and around Philadelphia.
+Metcalfe has designed stunning homes found in some of the most prestigious neighborhoods in Philadelphia.
 One of these includes “The Seidenberg House” in Conshohocken, Pennsylvania.
-The firm reinvented this Mid-century “kit house” by reorienting the house towards its rear yard and adding a glass connector bridge, linking a new bedroom nestled in the trees to the rest of the house.
-The renovations completed at the Seidenberg House convey their unique approach to play, design, and appreciation of tree-filled vistas.
-The project won Metcalfe the 2012 Pennsylvania Society of Registered Architects Design Award of Merit.
-Metcalfe also worked on “The Cohen Residence” in Philadelphia.
-They redesigned the renovation of a 1925 stone Colonial in the Mt.
+The firm reinvented this mid-century house by reorienting the house towards its rear yard and adding a glass connector bridge, linking a new bedroom nestled in the trees to the rest of the house.
+The renovations completed at the Seidenberg House convey the firm’s unique approach to play, design, and appreciation of tree-filled vistas.
+The project won the 2012 Pennsylvania Society of Registered Architects Design Award of Merit.
+Metcalfe also worked on The Cohen Residence, a 1925 stone Colonial in the Mt.
 Airy neighborhood.
 The home features custom-built shelves, cabinets, bureaus, and expanded closets in each room.
 Its open floor plan puts the focus on the back terrace and glass-encased entryway.
 The firm also inserted a new mudroom in the back of the home for the family’s use.
 Creative inspiration from the family’s art collection can be found in colorful vignettes and artistic finishes.

 Krieger + Associates

-2103 Sansom Street, Philadelphia, PA 19103
+2010 Wallace Street, Philadelphia, PA 19130

 Wyant Architecture is a Philadelphia-based design-build firm led by Principals Jeffrey Wyant and Maria Keares Wyant.
 The firm’s work focuses on site-specific, custom residential architecture, including thoughtfully planned and detailed interior renovations, significant additions to existing structures, and sustainably designed new construction.
-Wyant, AIA, LEED AP, has over 25 years of professional experience managing a broad range of project types.
-He holds a Bachelor of Architecture from Carnegie Mellon University.
-He is a member of the American Institute of Architects and is registered in the state of Pennsylvania.
-Keares Wyant, RA, LEED AP, manages design development and construction documentation for many of the firm’s projects.
+Wyant, AIA, LEED AP, has over 25 years of professional experience managing a broad range of project types and is a member of the American Institute of Architects.
+While Keares Wyant, RA, LEED AP, manages design development and construction documentation for many of the firm’s projects.
 She holds a Bachelor of Architecture from Carnegie Mellon University.
 She is NCARB certified and is a registered architect in the state of Pennsylvania.
 Wyant Architecture’s work has been featured in a new hardcover book Home Extended and there is a ten-page spread dedicated to a Farmhouse project of the firm.
 Wyant Architecture has also been featured in ae Spectacular Homes of Greater Philadelphia, AIA Philadelphia’s Quarterly Journal, Context Magazine, Philadelphia Style Magazine, and Garden House Magazine.

 Archer & Buchanan

-Archer Buchanan works on a variety of custom homes.
-One of which, titled the “Connors Residence” in nearby Radnor, was a new home that replaced an earlier version inappropriate to its charming old Main Line neighborhood.
+Archer & Buchanan works on a variety of custom homes.
+The Connors Residence, located in nearby Radnor, was a new home that replaced an earlier version inappropriate to its charming old Main Line neighborhood.
 The client’s desire was to blend their home more seamlessly with the surrounding homes built in the 1920s, predominantly in the English mode.
 Off the master bath is a walled court with a spa.
 Throughout, special attention was given to the use of traditional materials and details to achieve a feeling of permanence.
 Another project by the firm was “Canary Cottage” in Wayne, Pennsylvania.
 Another traditional farmhouse the firm designed was inspired by the style of R. Brognard Okie.
 Inside is a series of special spaces for living, with comfort and gathering as the key elements.
 The open plan provides a visual connection from the den to the kitchen and living room and is articulated by the scale of spaces and the warmth of materials and furnishings.
 Located on a beautiful, wooded site, the seasonal porch brings nature into this alluring country retreat.

 Studio Agoos Lovera

-1 S Broad Street, Philadelphia, PA 19107
+1 S Broad St. Philadelphia, PA 19107

-The Omnia Group Architects
+OMNIA Group Architects

-323 S York Road, Hatboro, PA 19040
+323 S York Rd., Hatboro, PA 19040

 Blackney Hayes Architects